Modernize workflows with Zoom's trusted collaboration tools: including video meetings, Zoom Chat, VoIP phone, webinars, whiteboard, contact cente

 View originalDo You Have an AI Companion?

-You read that correctly — if you have an AI companion and is at least 18 years of age then please consider participating in our ANONYMOUS study!
-Scan the QR code for access or use the direct link here: https://ggc.az1.qualtrics.com/jfe/form/SV\_08NgWEvasz8qMXY submitted by /u/thebatleak [link] [comments]
+If you have an AI companion and is at least 18 years of age then please consider taking our ANONYMOUS study!
+Scan the QR code for access OR use the direct link here: https://ggc.az1.qualtrics.com/jfe/form/SV\_08NgWEvasz8qMXY submitted by /u/thebatleak [link] [comments]

 View originalZoom AI Companion uses a tiered pricing model.
 Visit their website for current pricing details.

-Key features include: Capturing and summarizing conversations wherever your meeting takes place., Turning meeting notes and insights into ready-to-use docs, briefs, and more., Automating prep, follow-up, and documentation so you can focus on impact., Zoom AI Companion helps by:, Major League Baseball™ and Zoom expand the employee-fan experience, Cricut slashed call abandonment rates by 90% with Zoom, A connected, collaborative workforce drives innovation at Capital One, Zoom wins Emmy for Engineering, Science & Technology.
+Key features include: Major League Baseball™ and Zoom expand the employee-fan experience, Cricut slashed call abandonment rates by 90% with Zoom, A connected, collaborative workforce drives innovation at Capital One, Zoom wins Emmy for Engineering, Science & Technology, Eric Yuan on accessible AI: Include AI tools for business, Zoom launches AI app for frontline workers.

 Zoom AI Companion integrates with: Slack, Microsoft Teams, Google Workspace, Salesforce, Trello, Asana, Zapier, Box, Dropbox, Evernote.